kubernetes/community/contributors/guide/issue-triage.md

 Several SIGs consistently meet weekly or monthly to triage issues.
 Here are some of their process guides:
 - **api-machinery**: **[NEED TO INCLUDE]**
 - **cluster-lifecycle** has developed a [triaging page](https://github.com/kubernetes/community/blob/72ee7150e13af39acf45cf4ed770a75b2698cdb4/sig-cluster-lifecycle/grooming.md) detailing their process, including the [Milestones](#planning-milestones) stage.
 Here is a [March 2020 presentation](https://www.youtube.com/watch?v=Q07_PfkNjlw) delivered to the SIG chairs and leads group on their process.

+### Quick Best Practices Roundup [To Do]
+[General process steps like how often to meet, how to staff a triage meeting, etc.]

 ## Step One: Review newly created open issues
 Kubernetes issues are listed [here](https://github.com/kubernetes/kubernetes/issues).
 New, untriaged issues come without labels attached.
 SIG leads should identify at least one SIG member to serve as a first point of contact for new issues.